maemo-leste/pymaemo-svn/www/documentation/python_hildon_manual/sphinx/hildonobjects.rst

         Note that you need support from the window manager for this title to be used.
 See :meth:`gtk.Window.set_title` for the standard way of setting the title of a window.

-        :param: markup: the marked up title of the window, or None to unset the current one
+        :param markup: the marked up title of the window, or None to unset the current one

         .. versionadded 2.2